 It’s important to differentiate between short-term needs and long-term ideals.
 Short-term the most important thing may be getting out of debt or building a solid retirement fund or growing your business.
 But are these in conflict with your personal mission to be the” best parent” that you can, be recognised as a top performer and have a strong positive community influence or to be engaged in life and explore the world?

 When you know what your real motivation in life is, the decisions we make hundreds of times every day on how we use our precious seconds become much easier.

 To get to the true motivation of what drives us requires significant soul-searching; however, technology is very useful for recording the details of our digital life.
 Analysis of how we spend our time shows how little of it goes towards our personal mission and should in theory make us reset our working life.

 Without knowing why we really want to “save” time, our motivation will always be diluted.
 Technology provides a wonderful tool to capture information and steer us on a more productive course.
 A little nudge here and a little nudge there to keep us Facebook, YouTube or Pinterest “free” can make a difference to our focus and productivity.

-Knowing which activities get us closer to our true goal and focusing on those, is where time is really created and not just saved.
+When you know which activities get you closer to your true goal, and focusing on them, is where time is really created and not just saved.
 The Pareto principle is usually thought to focus on the 80/20 rule.
 What is often overlooked is the more focused ratios of 65/10 and 50/5.
 Where 80% of your output is created by 20% of your input you can substitute 65% output and 10% input and 50% of your output by 5% of your input.
 So if you really want to create massive amounts of time to spend on your ultimate goal this is where you need to focus.
 Finding your most productive 5% or 10% and focusing on these activities can make you exceptional.

 Is technology killing time management?
 No, just confusing the heck out of it.
 We’ve become obsessed with the means, technology and not the end, our true purpose in “creating” time.